I am a...

 Yay!
 Thanks!

-Posted by Venerable High Pope Swanage I, Cogent Animal of Our Lady of Discord 26/11/2007 at 22h06
+Posted by Venerable High Pope Swanage I, Cogent Animal of Our Lady of Discord 26 November 2007 at 10:06PM

 I am thankful for a family whom does not drive me insane when I visit with, and who I look forward to seeing.